Financial Information, Tuition, Fees, Aid, Scholarships, and Employment

 Short term loans are not available until the financial aid distribution period.
-Students should come prepared to buy books, as financial aid distribution does not take place until the second week of the term.
+Students should come prepared to buy books and pay initial living expenses until financial aid disbursement.

 Students who have emergency situations such as death in the family or unexpected major medical or dental bills may apply for an emergency loan at the Office of Financial Aid.
 Documentation and a picture ID are required to receive an emergency loan.
 Accounts in delinquent status are not eligible for loans.
 Loans must be paid by the due date, and University services will not be granted until paid in full.

 Any Stafford Loan check available at financial aid distribution that is not disbursed by the check cancellation deadline will be returned to the lender for cancellation.

 Loan Cancellation and Refusals

 Students should notify the Office of Financial Aid to decline or refuse an awarded loan (Perkins, Subsidized Stafford, and Unsubsidized Stafford Loans) prior to it being disbursed to the student.
 Financial aid is processed at the end of the first week of each semester and it arrives thereafter.
 If the loan has already been disbursed and a student wishes to partially or fully refuse a loan, the student is required to notify the Office of Financial Aid and complete a cancellation form within fourteen days.
 The form can be completed at the Office of Financial Aid and repayment can be made to Florida State University by FSUCard, cash, cashier's check, or money order, or the original check can be brought to the Office of Student Business Services, A1500 University Center.